yan0kom/reczip/README.md

 # reczip
-Simple CLI tool to zip all files from specified directory recursively.
-It puts each file in separate archive.
+Simple CLI tool to zip all files from a specified directory and its subdirectories.
+It puts an each file in a separate archive.

-Arguments:
+### Arguments:
---path
++ --path
-    starting directory
+    starting (root) directory
---ext
++ --ext
     filter files by extension
---del=true
++ --del=true
     delete file after archiving

+### Example:
+reczip --path /home/user/text --ext .txt --del=true
+Archive all txt files in /home/user/text each to a single file archive {txt filename}.txt.zip, deletes source txt file after archiving.